ekosman/AnomalyDetectionCVPR2018-Pytorch/README.md

 2.
 ```
-Q: What is the meaning of the second column of Train_annotations.txt?
+Q: What is the meaning of the second column of Train_Annotations.txt?
 A: Length of the video in frames.
 Note that it has not effect on training.
 It exists because these are the original annotations supplied by the authors.
 ```